Which U.S. Cities Are the Most Dangerous?

 The FBI’s annual Crime in the U.S. reports reveal all sorts of details about the state of crime in our country and include details on crimes committed, people arrested, weapons used and more.
 For our purposes, we’re focusing on which cities have the highest rates of violent crimes — murder, aggravated assault, rape and robbery.
 We’re also excluding all cities under 10,000 in population; sorry, Industry.

 Among the cities that remain, examining the total number of violent crimes produces a list along the lines of what you might expect, with all four of the 2 million+ cities coming in at Nos.
 1-4 on the list, but two relatively small cities (Indianapolis and Baltimore) seem to be punching above their weight class.
-Across the entire U.S. in 2017, about 1.3 million violent crimes took place.
+Across the entire U.S., about 1.3 million violent crimes took place during the reporting period.

 Of the top 10 cities, six of them have populations over 1 million, while Baltimore has the lowest population among the top 10.
 The inverse of this list is a little bit trickier, as many communities had no reported violent crimes at all and far more had only a few.